Inverse Reinforcement Learning without Reinforcement Learning: Discussion

 \section{Discussion}

 In summary, we provide multiple algorithms for more sample efficient inverse reinforcement learning, both in theory and practice.
 Our key insight is speeding up policy optimization via resetting the learner to states from expert demonstrations.
-We emphasize that due to the reduction-based analysis we perform, one could apply this technique to an arbitrary primal inverse reinforcement learning algorithm and not just the GAIL-based approach we use in the experiments section.
+We emphasize that due to the reduction-based analysis we perform, one could apply this technique to an arbitrary inverse reinforcement learning algorithm and not just the GAIL-like approach we use for experiments.

-There are several interesting avenues for future work.
-One is developing an algorithm with stronger guarantees in the interpolated case -- for example, one could imagine training two discriminators (one on trajectories from each start state distribution) and using the more pessimistic one as the reward function for the learner.
+One interesting avenue for future work is developing an algorithm with stronger guarantees in the interpolated case -- for example, one could imagine training two discriminators (one on trajectories from each start state distribution) and using the more pessimistic during learning.

 Another is to address an assumption fundamental to our approach: the ability to reset the learner to an arbitrary initial state.
 While this is possible in many (if not most) simulators, it is not clear how to do this in the real world or when one only has the "trace" model of access (i.e. resets only to a fixed initial state distribution).

+Lastly, one could also further investigate where sub-optimal data could be used in our procedure.
+For example, one could mix it with the expert data and use this mixture distribution for resets if only a limited number of demonstrations are available.
+As long as we still use the expert data for reward selection, we conjecture that similar guarantees to the ones we prove above would hold.